LogeshVel/delete_dir_recursive/README.md

 ## after installation

-We can use this app by the bin.
+We can use this app by the downloaded bin.

 Ex: To delete dir1 from the given path in all the hierarchy level.